-February 19, 2021 | By Christie Obrien
+December 5, 2022 | By Christie Obrien

 Your job as a construction business owner is to keep your business moving.
 You do that by bringing in new jobs to keep your employees busy.
 But small business ownership is much more than just getting new clients.

 You also deal with countless compliance headaches that plague the construction industry.
 From worksite accidents and workers' compensation claims to payroll and benefits administration, HR administration duties quickly eat up your time.

 Finding affordable workers' compensation insurance coverage can be difficult.
 Because the construction industry has employees who more frequently suffer on-the-job injuries than other industries, your classification and experience modifier rate, or e-mod, lead to higher premiums.
-When you partner with a PEO, you join their master plan, giving your construction company access to the PEO's e-mod rate, potentially saving your business a substantial sum of money.
+When you partner with a PEO, you join their master policy, giving your construction company access to the PEO's e-mod rate, potentially saving your business a substantial sum of money.

 Besides reducing your workers' compensation premiums, you pay less upfront.
 The PEO has already paid the workers' comp deposit, so you join on a pay-as-you-go basis.
 Your PEO will also handle your end-of-year HR audit, saving you additional time and money.

 Even if you have an internal HR team, they may inadvertently violate employment laws.
 These mistakes, while innocent, can be extremely costly and embarrassing to your company.

 A PEO will also protect your business through fraud prevention.
 Some unemployment claims are not legitimate.
 The HR experts at your PEO will comb through the paperwork, ensuring every detail is correct and aggressively defending your business if a claim is not legitimate.

-Besides salary, the most essential item a company can offer employees is a stellar benefits package, including a health insurance plan.
-But offering great benefits as a small business can often be cost-prohibitive.
+Besides salary, an essential item a company should offer is a stellar benefits package, including a health insurance plan.
+But delivering great benefits as a small business can be cost-prohibitive.

 By offering a benefits package that does not break the bank, you can have a leg up on your competition.

 Successfully running a small business is challenging.
-Successfully running a small construction company even tougher.
+Successfully running a small construction company is even tougher.
 But with the right partner, you can succeed.

 Even if you have an existing HR team, a PEO does not seek to replace them.
-In fact, a PEO offers a great complement to in-house HR, providing expert level service so your internal HR team can focus on your core business needs.
+A PEO complements in-house HR, relieving administrative burdens so your internal HR team can focus on your core business needs.